-In many contexts the expectations and opportunities learners experience in school are determined at a young age and are modest for most, high for some, and disproportionately low for others.
+In many contexts, the expectations and opportunities learners experience in school are determined at a young age and are modest for most, high for some, and disproportionately low for others.
 This is often based on factors connected to a learner’s identity and background like race, income, and gender.
-Bias when sharing information about advanced courses to learners, less optimism about some students’ chances of obtaining a four-year degree, and using a less rigorous instructional approach with some students based on beliefs about their ability to learn are just some of the ways low expectations and limited opportunities show up at school.
-However, to truly achieve outcomes that are not determined by birth or class, all learners must experience high expectations and have access to all the opportunities that could enable them to progress toward their aspirations, regardless of the time and support needed.
+Bias when sharing information about advanced courses to learners, less optimism about some learners’ chances of obtaining a four-year degree, and using a less rigorous instructional approach with some learners based on beliefs about their ability to learn are just some of the ways unequal expectations and opportunities show up at school.
+However, to truly achieve outcomes that are not determined by birth or class, all learners must experience high expectations and have access to all the opportunities that could enable them to progress toward their aspirations for themselves, their families, and the community.

 Valor Collegiate Academies

-The expectations schools hold for young people, and the opportunities schools provide, can influence motivation and learning outcomes and help address long-standing inequalities.
-Experiencing high expectations can boost students’ confidence in their ability to succeed.
+The expectations schools hold for young people, and the opportunities schools provide, can influence motivation and learning outcomes, help address long-standing inequalities, and set learners up for success later in life.
+Experiencing high expectations can boost learners’ beliefs about themselves, including their self-concept, self-efficacy, and sense of belonging.
 It can also help to mediate against identity threats young people may feel due to stereotypes and bias.
-In addition, having a broad range of learning opportunities helps students build a deeper understanding of themselves and their purpose and passion.
-When all young people are held to high expectations and are given rigorous, unlimited opportunities to learn, they are able to make more progress and succeed.
+Additionally, having a broad range of learning opportunities allows learners to explore different pathways and passions.
+When all young people are held to high expectations and given rigorous, unlimited opportunities to learn, they are able to make more progress and succeed.
 This, in turn, helps ensure that all learners are prepared for college, career, and beyond.

 This Leap Means…

-• Learners experiencing teachers, leaders, and other adults who hold high expectations for all students without bias.
+• Learners experiencing teachers, leaders, and other adults who deeply believe in all learners’ ability to achieve at high levels without bias.

 • Learners persisting when work gets hard and using the support available (e.g., resources, peers, mentors) to help them keep trying.